Karlstor

-Karlstor in Munich (called Neuhauser Tor until 1791) is one of what used to be Munich's famed city wall from the medieval ages till late into the 18th century.
-It served as a major defensive fortification and checkpoint.
+Karlstor in Munich (called Neuhauser Tor until 1791) is a medieval city gate, which served as a defensive fortification and a checkpoint.

-It is located at the western end of Neuhauser Straße, a portion of Munich's down-town pedestrian zone, which was part of the salt road and the east-west thoroughfare of the historic old town.
+It is located at the western end of Neuhauser Straße, a portion of Munich's down-town pedestrian zone, which was part of the salt road and the east–west thoroughfare of the historic old town.
 Thus it separates the historic centre from a 19th-century extension called Ludwigvorstadt (Vorstadt meaning 'suburb').
 Karlstor receives its name from Karlsplatz (better known under its local nickname "Stachus"), which is now part of the Altstadtring circular road and has been one of the busiest points of Munich for centuries.

 The building is the westernmost of three remaining gothic town gates out of originally five.
-The other two are Isartor in the east (the only one that is still complete in its basic structure) and Sendlinger Tor in the south-west.
-Missing nowadays, after the whole fortification system had to be laid down on prince-electoral order at the turn from the 18th to the 19th century, are Angertor in the south and Schwabinger Tor in the north, as well as all "minor" or side gates and the entire double walls.
+The other two are Isartor in the east (the only one that is still complete in its basic structure) and Sendlinger Tor in the southwest.
+Missing nowadays, after the whole fortification system had to be laid down on prince-electoral order at the turn of the 19th century, are Angertor in the south and Schwabinger Tor in the north, as well as all "minor" or side gates and the entire double walls.

 Architecture

 Between 1285 and 1347 the existing first town walls were supplemented with a new, second, double-ring fortification for and around fast-growing Munich, significantly extending the populated and protected area.
 The gate must have been created during an early stage of that building process, because it was mentioned in documents in 1302 for the first time already.
 Back then it was named Neuhauser Tor after the very next village to be reached when having left town.
 Over time it was extended and fastened.

 Munich's main gates could only be reached as follows:

 Via an open wooden runway visitors first had to cross a side arm of the moat surrounding a barbican, semi-circle shaped in the Karlstor's case, that had to be entered through one narrow orifice near one of its corners and with its courtyard forming an outer, wider bailey.
-Then, passing the outlet at the barbicans backside, they would enter an open stone bridge that crossed a wide moat.
-The eventual main gates that would be reached at the end of the respective bridges all had a ground plot either rectangular or triangular, with two sturdy, lower front towers looking towards the bridge and barbican on the outside, the passage being in the center of the front wall, and a strong, taller main gate tower on the inside, oriented towards the town.
+Then, passing the outlet at the barbicans backside and performing a ninety degree turn to the right, they would enter an open stone bridge that crossed a wide moat.
+The eventual main gates that would be reached at the end of the respective bridges all had a ground plot either rectangular or triangular, with two sturdy, lower front towers looking towards the bridge and a connecting wall between them, the passage being in the center of the front wall, and a strong, taller main gate tower on the inside, oriented towards the town.
 Those respective three towers were interconnected with walls, thus creating another, small, inner bailey.
 The whole concept created narrow, winding paths following the given, special architectural conditions that improved defensive and checkpoint functions and gave the guards overall control over who and what was to leave or enter the town.